SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

 \subsection{Effect of parameter selection}

-Our method employs parameters that control the degree of shadow guidance ($\gamma$ in \cref{eq:modified_cfg}) and the shadow blending ($\beta$ in \cref{eq:shadow-blending}). \Cref{tab:ablation_quantitative_results} shows the impact of parameter selection on quantitative metrics, obtained on the ``reference-based'' dataset where the simulated ground truth is available (c.f. \cref{sec:eval-dataset}).
+Our method uses two tunable parameters: the local guidance scale ($\gamma$ in \cref{eq:modified_cfg}) and the shadow blending weight ($\beta$ in \cref{eq:shadow-blending}). \Cref{tab:ablation_quantitative_results} reports metrics obtained on the ``reference-based'' dataset where the ground truth is available (c.f. \cref{sec:eval-dataset}).
 Although using no guidance ($\gamma=1$) results in better quantitative performance, we observe qualitatively in \cref{fig:ablation-cfg-scale} that this significantly reduces the visibility of generated shading on the inserted object, thereby reducing the impact of the desired local lighting control.
-Employing no shadow blending ($\beta=0$) results in similar metric values but makes shadows much less visible (\cref{fig:ablation-latent-mask-weight}).
+Employing no shadow blending ($\beta=0$) results in similar metric values but makes shadows much less visible.
+Please refer to the supp. for a qualitative comparison for the $\gamma$, $\beta$ and the shadow softness (light radius) parameters.